LearnWeb3DAO/Senior-Track/L12-Gas-optimizations.md

 ## Function modifiers

 This is a fascinating one because a few weeks ago, I was debugging this error from one of our students and they were experiencing the error “Stack too deep”.
 This usually happens when you declare a lot of variables in your function and the available stack space for that function is no longer available.
-As we saw in the Ethereum Storage level, the EVM only allows up to 16 variables within a single function as that it cannot perform operations beyond 16 levels of depth in the stack.
+As we saw in the Ethereum Storage level, the EVM only allows up to 16 variables within a single function as that it can not perform operations beyond 16 levels of depth in the stack.

 Now even after moving a lot of the require statements in the `modifier` it wasn't helping because function modifiers use the same stack as the function on which they are put.
 To solve this issue we used an `internal` function inside the `modifier` because `internal` functions don't share the same restricted stack as the `original function` but `modifier` does.